 - 14. In July 2006 a number of members attended a training session to view the Standards Board for England's DVD on local investigations and local determinations.
 This DVD had earlier been seen by the Standards Committee. - 15.
-Since the launch of the new model Code I have provided 4 separate training sessions for members which have been attended by a total of 63 members.
-A further training event for other members has been arranged for November 2007. - 16.
+Since the launch of the new model Code there have been 5 separate training sessions which have been attended by almost all members. - 16.
 A further training seminar will be convened to view the new DVD on the revised Code of Conduct.